I have been an online writer for over six years. I am passionate about books, philosophy, music, and the music industry.

 The belief of existence of mythical creatures is prevalent in many cultures.
 Folklore is considered the root that stems belief.
 Since ancient times people have chosen to believe or not believe legends about mythological creatures.
 Ancient belief and legend about creatures is also believed to have stemmed perhaps from sightings of elusive animals that may have gone onto being described as mythical beasts in stories told and interpreted.
 Legends about mythical animals on land, in the sky, in water, and the underworld are numerous and fascinating in every sense.

 In certain cultures mythical beings are deities that are worshiped.
-Certain creatures in legends are considered symbolic of evil while certain other mythological creatures are a representation of peace.
+Certain creatures in legends are considered symbolic of evil while certain other mythological beings are a representation of peace.
 Furthermore, certain legendary creatures are known to be gods and goddesses possessing varied sets of power and ability to overcome and protect.
 Mythical creatures have also been associated with superstition and luck in terms of a good omen or bad omen.
 Belief manifests in the mind through what is told or passed onto generations.
-Some believe while some don’t!
+Some believe, while some don’t!

 21. Typhon: Deadly Serpentine Giant (Greek Mythology)